 The Department offers four pathways that lead to a Bachelor of Economics (B.Econ.)
-Honours degree: 1) Honours without Concentration, 2) Honours with Concentration, 3) Honours with Concentrations, and 4) Honours with a Double Major.
+Honours degree: 1) Honours without Concentration, 2) Honours with ONE Concentration, 3) Honours with TWO Concentrations, and 4) Honours with a Double Major.

 The Honours without Concentration Major requires an additional 4.0 credits: 2.0 credits in 3000-level Economics electives and 2.0 credits in 4000-level Economics electives.